 - Aid Transparency and Access to information: In spite of the fact that aid is the transfer of tax to the disadvantaged from the citizens that are not, data at each stage is restricted to the respective public administration and staffs of the aid agency.
 In beneficiary states, absence of public data on aid allocations ruins residents from being accomplices in the avoidance and identification of defilement.

 The absence of transparency in tasks financed by multilateral and bilateral organizations, has successfully subverted the role of authority in accountability and anti-corruption endeavors.
 Thus the African states should be more concerned about building aid transparency and hold accountability.
 This will help the foreign aid from disbursing into the hands of specific opportunist elite group.

-The Sub Saharan Africa, in spite of getting the most amount of foreign aid, has experienced nearly no economic or financial development.
-The foreign aid has barely helped the people in need.
-Rather, the bars of corruption has been raised to great extent.
-According to multiple scholars and researches based on the disbursement of capital flowing from the developed states, the Sub Saharan African states has not seen development.
+Sub-Saharan Africa, in spite of getting the most amount of foreign aid, has experienced nearly no economic or financial development.
+Foreign aid has barely helped the people in need.
+Rather, the bars of corruption have been raised to a great extent.
+According to multiple scholars and researches based on the disbursement of capital flowing from the developed states, the Sub-Saharan African states have not seen development.
 Most of the states are sinking in debts and tied with corrupted governments.
-These states should be concerned about building sustainable opportunities instead of depending on the aid.
+These states should be concerned about building sustainable opportunities instead of depending on aid.

 WRITER Mubassira Tabassum Hossain Bangladesh University of Professionals

 Williams, V. (2020) “Foreign aid,” Encyclopedia Britannica.
 Encyclopedia Britannica.
 Available at: https://www.britannica.com/topic/foreign-aid (Accessed: December 2, 2020).

 Agarwal, P. (2019) Foreign aid, Intelligenteconomist.com.
 Available at: https://www.intelligenteconomist.com/foreign-aid/ (Accessed: November 19, 2020).